-So join us, for a somewhat reimagined but no less vital program, from 1-4 October.
-We feel tremendously excited and deeply fortunate that we are still able to bring you four days of storytelling, discussions, conversations, walks, readings, music and laughter at the beautiful new venue at the George Brown Darwin Botanic Gardens, now carefully managed to adhere to safe physical distancing and hygiene principles.
+So join us, for a somewhat reimagined but no less vital program, from 1-4 October 2020.
+We feel tremendously excited and fortunate that we are still able to bring you four days of storytelling, discussions, conversations, walks, readings, music and laughter at the beautiful new venue at the George Brown Darwin Botanic Gardens, now carefully managed to adhere to safe physical distancing and hygiene principles.

-We’ll be bringing together some of the unique NT voices who have thrilled you in the past, plus a few extra-special interstate guests, as well as utilizing digital platforms to help us connect with writers from around Australia and across the seas.
+We’ll be bringing together some of the unique NT voices who have thrilled you in the past, plus one or two extra-special interstate guests, as well as utilising digital platforms to help us connect with writers from around Australia and across the seas.

 Our program artwork Mangrove, is part of a series of etchings produced in Darwin and Arnhem Land by prominent contemporary Australian artist, Fiona Hall.
 Courtesy of the artist and Roslyn Oxley9 Gallery, Sydney.

 Thanks to Bilawara Lee, the Larrakia elder who assisted with the language.
 Also to the 2020 Program Advisory Committee, Johanna Bell, Mary Anne Butler, Penny Drysdale and Sandra Thibodeaux.